Ararder/tidyGWAS/README.md

 <!-- badges: end -->

-Genome-wide summary statistics are becoming a staple in many different genetics and genomcis analysis pipelines.
+Genome-wide summary statistics are becoming a staple in many different genetics and genomics analysis pipelines.
 Often, the specific filters suggested for pipelines can be different, requiring each pipeline to have a step where summary statistics are “munged”.